kijuchihe/tutorials/dev-ops/understanding-devops.md

   (called CI/CD)
 - The implementation and automation of unitary and integration tests, with a process focused on Behavior-Driven Design (BDD) or Test-Driven Design (TDD)
-- The implementation of a means of collecting feedback from users
+- The impleWmentation of a means of collecting feedback from users
 - Monitoring applications and infrastructure

 The DevOps movement is based on three axes: